 Click here to see the latest prices of the New Outlander daypack.

 The Eagle Creek Packable Daypack was hard to categorise on this list.
-It’s smaller, lighter and more expensive than the budget daypacks but not as light as the ultralight backpacks.
+It’s smaller and lighter than other mid-sized daypacks, but it’s not as light as the ultralight backpacks.

 There’s one mesh water bottle holder but no inside pocket or sternum strap.
 The back has no padding and the shoulder straps have the typical minimal mesh padding.